Tanks of South Korea: History of the South Korean army

-British tanks, the Centurion tank Churchill tank with Cromwell tanks for reconnaissance, arrived in Korea in late 1950.
+British tanks, such as the Centurion tank and Churchill tank with Cromwell tanks for reconnaissance, arrived in Korea in late 1950.
 The tanks had to operate in much colder conditions than their usual North German Plain deployments.
 The Centurions covered the retreat at the battle of the Imjin River and were used throughout the war.

 Unlike in the Second World War (1939–45), in which the tank proved a decisive weapon, the Korean War featured few large-scale tank battles.
 The mountainous, heavily forested terrain prevented large masses of tanks from maneuvering.
 After huge advances on both sides, and massive losses among Korean civilians in both the north and the south, the war eventually reached a stalemate.
 The 1953 armistice, never signed by South Korea, split the peninsula along the demilitarized zone near the original demarcation line.
 No peace treaty was ever signed, resulting in the two countries remaining technically at war.

 US soldiers in their M4A3E8 Sherman tank (painted with a tiger scheme).

 The South Korean Armed Forces were created in 1948, following the division of Korea, and the Republic of Korea Armed Forces is one of the largest standing armed forces in the world.
 The South Korean armed forces were largely constabulary forces until the outbreak of the Korean War.
 It was heavily damaged by North Korean and Chinese attacks and in the beginning relied almost entirely on American support for weapons, ammunition and technology.
 Between 1950 and 1953, during the Korean War, the two opposing armies of South and North Korea received large quantities of military supplies and vehicles and tanks from foreign powers.